-- Have fundamental mathematical, analytical, and scientific skills and abilities to apply engineering technology concepts to a wide variety of problems.
-Specialty areas include construction engineering design; construction estimating; and construction planning, scheduling, and project management. - 2.
-Combine Industry experience and theory with a focus on contemporary applications. - Be able to work in teams and communicate effectively in written, oral and graphical forms. - Be prepared for life-long careers and professional growth, students will interact with local industries and be active in their professional societies (AGC, ABC, and NAHB) - Demonstrate an awareness of the importance of ethical, social issues, and responsibilities associated with their engineering technology careers within diverse global environments.
+- Graduates who have the ability to apply fundamental mathematical, analytical and scientific skills and engineering technology concepts to solve problems in construction engineering design, estimating, planning, scheduling and project management. - Graduates that successfully work in teams and communicate effectively in written, oral and graphical forms. - 3.
+Graduates that continue life-long career and professional growth, actively interact with local industries and participate in their appropriate professional societies.